-Executive onboarding is a process of aligning the organization’s goals and expectations to the executive’s performance.
-The 30 60 90 day plan for a leadership or management role is vital to the organisation, so getting it right will take time but is worth it.
+Executive onboarding is a process of aligning the organization’s goals and expectations with the executive’s performance.
+The 30-60 90-day plan for a leadership or management role is vital to the organization, so getting it right will take time but is worth it.

-This 90 day period is a sort of a welcome phase where the company provides the necessary information, tools, tips, and tricks that will help them settle and navigate the workplace.
+This 90-day period is a welcome phase where the company provides the necessary information, tools, tips, and tricks to help them settle and navigate the workplace.

-Onboarding is part of talent management initiative and the goal is to ensure that the newly hired executives are set up for long-term success in the company.
+Onboarding is part of the talent management initiative, and the goal is to ensure that the newly hired executives are set up for long-term success in the company.

 The process normally starts with the HR giving an overview of the company, systems, culture, and people.
-Then, the new executive will be introduced each of the business departments to get the support and tools he needs for work.
+Then, the new executive will be introduced to each business department to get the support and tools he needs for work.

 The last stop would be with the immediate superior and the team to set and manage expectations.